fommil/fpmortals/manuscript/complete.md

     def pad[A, B]: (F[A], F[B]) => F[(Option[A], Option[B])] = ...
     def padWith[A, B, C](f: (Option[A], Option[B]) => C): (F[A], F[B]) => F[C] = ...
 ~~~~~~~~

-Hopefully by this point you are becoming more capable of reading type
-signatures to understand the purpose of a method.

 `alignWith` takes a function from either an `A` or a `B` (or both) to
 a `C` and returns a lifted function from a tuple of `F[A]` and `F[B]`